shevek/gradle-stdproject-plugin/README.md

 # Usage

-Apply the plugin like this:
+Depend on the plugin like this:
 ```
 buildscript {
     repositories {
-        mavenLocal()
         mavenCentral()
         jcenter()
     }